MicrosoftDocs/learn/learn-pr/azure/azure-speech-services-tutorials-mrtk/includes/8-setting-up-intent-and-natural-language-understanding.md

 ## Intent Recognition

 Intent recognition — sometimes called intent classification — taking a written or spoken input and classifying it based on what the user wants to achieve.
 Intent recognition forms an essential component of chatbots and finds use in sales conversions, customer support, and many other areas.
 Intent recognition is a form of natural language processing (NLP), a subfield of artificial intelligence.
-NLP is concerned with computers processing and analyzing natural language, i.e., any language that has developed naturally rather than artificially, such as with computer coding languages.
+NLP is concerned with computers processing and analyzing natural language, i.e, any language that has developed naturally rather than artificially, such as with computer coding languages.